How to Do Restaurant Marketing

 - Food Festivals, Farmers Markets, and Food Halls with rotating vendors: These are all great ways to expand your customer base.
 Working these festivals and markets are awesome networking opportunities to help build guest relationships.

 - Influencer Marketing: Pulling in local influencers is a relatively easy and inexpensive way to reach a larger social audience.
 Influencers will visit and promote your brand in exchange for a posting fee, or even just a free meal, depending on their reach and requirements.

 - Restaurant Critic Reviews: Great reviews by well-respected people in the industry can certainly give you a boost in popularity.
-Here’s how to get your restaurant reviewed by bloggers and critics.

 - Responding to Guest Feedback: Whether positive or negative, it's important to listen to, respond well to, and implement guest feedback.
 You don’t want to have a guest leave with a negative perception of your restaurant, and often a simple apology or gift card is enough to make it up to them.

 Here are some lesser-known restaurant marketing channels and restaurant promotion ideas worth exploring:

 - Third-party delivery sites with a discovery tool (UberEats, Doordash, Grubhub)